NonGMOTrash/teralite/README.md

 - renabled gpu snap to fix weird visual artifacts with tilemaps
 - fixed the bow being capped at 2 damage instead of 3
 - replaced a few of the sound effects
+- made the readme into a .html file

 ### Beta 2.14 Hotfix #2 (5/23/2021)